datstartup/ubuntuopenbox/_posts/2020-06-09-Install-And-Configure-Transmission-Server.md

 ```

 **Note**
-* `"rpc-whitelist": "127.0.0.1,192.168.*.*"` I have remove the local host "127.0.0.1" because I only use it remotely.
+* `"rpc-whitelist": "127.0.0.1,192.168.*.*"` I have removed the local host "127.0.0.1" because I only use it remotely.
-* `"umask": 2` translates to permissions of `774`, or `rwxrwxr--`, which means full access for owner and group.
-Everyone else, not in user's group, can only read.
+* `"umask": 2` translates to permissions of `774`, or `rwxrwxr--`, which means full access for the owner and group.
+Everyone else, not in the user's group, can only read.

 Entire config file of mine, just copy-paste if you want.
 ```bash